 Data files and data frames

-Last chapter we learned about vectors: sequences of numbers or strings.
-But if you ever worked with data, you know that data usually doesn’t get e-mailed to you as a vector, it comes as a table or spreadsheet.
-Tables are also the most common way to work with data in R, and in this chapter we’ll learn more about that.
+Last chapter, we learned about vectors: sequences of numbers or strings.
+But if you’ve ever worked with data, you know that data usually doesn’t get emailed to you as a vector, it comes as a table or spreadsheet.
+Tables are also the most common way to work with data in R, and in this chapter, we’ll learn more about that.

 The first thing we’ll learn is that, in R, tables are called data frames.
-There’s many ways to create data frames and one basic way is to stick some vectors in the data.frame() function.
-For example, data.frame(x, y, z) would create a data frame that included the data from vectors x, y, and z as columns.
+There are many ways to create data frames, and one basic way is to stick some vectors in the data.frame() function.
+For example, data.frame(x, y, z) would create a data frame that includes the data from vectors x, y, and z as columns.

 quarter = c("Q1", "Q2", "Q3", "Q4")